User manual¶

 What happens next, in order:

-- Greedy coin selection picks UTXOs largest-first until the target
+- Select confirmed inputs.
+Greedy coin selection picks from confirmed UTXOs only (largest-first) until the target + estimated fee is covered.
+Mempool UTXOs are skipped entirely.

-- For each selected UTXO, the proof fetcher calls the block-explorer endpoint to get the prior tx hex, its TSC Merkle proof, and the containing block's header.
+- Fetch and verify SPV proofs.
+For each selected UTXO, the proof fetcher calls the block-explorer endpoint to get the prior tx hex, its TSC Merkle proof, and the containing block's header.

-- The TSC proof is translated into the
+- Cross-check Merkle roots.
+The TSC proof is translated into the

 @bsv/sdkMerklePathformat, then re-checked against the header's Merkle root.
 If the computed root doesn't match the header, the build aborts with a clear error — that's the companion's last-mile sanity check before it relies on the proof. - A BEEF blob is assembled from the prior tx + path.